kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 type PodSpec struct {
 	// ...

-	// defaultNetwork selects how the pod is attached to the default network.
+	// defaultNetwork selects the pod's default network.
 	// "Pod" gives the pod its own network namespace attached to the default
-	// network, "Host" runs the pod in the host network namespace
+	// pod network, "Host" runs the pod in the host network namespace
 	// (equivalent to hostNetwork: true and kept in sync with it), and
 	// "None" gives the pod an isolated network namespace with only a
-	// loopback interface, not attached to the default network and with no
+	// loopback interface, not attached to the default pod network and with
-	// automatic network plumbing.
+	// no automatic network plumbing.
 	// When "None" is selected, dnsPolicy defaults to "None" and
 	// enableServiceLinks defaults to false (both may be overridden), and
-	// probes, lifecycle handlers and hostPorts that require networking
+	// features that require networking (such as hostPorts and network-based
-	// are forbidden.
+	// probes and lifecycle handlers) are forbidden.
 	// This field is immutable.
 	// +featureGate=PodDefaultNetwork
 	// +optional